Lytrix/16-TRACK-RPI-ARDUINO-LOOPER/README.md

 SOFTWARE LIST:

+To make the PD more interchangeable I changed the Purr Files to PD Vanilla ones.
+You do need to install 2 depencies via deken (can be done via the help menu)
+- zexy	 : for limiter, z, date, time and l2s (list 2 string)
+- comport: for serial communication

 Linux OS - Patchbox --> CODE / OS NOT POSTED.
 I used a Rasberry Pi 4B I think it's called.

 Phython Script to launch purr data --> NOT POSTED